 If you are looking for a single treatment aimed at significantly improving sun damage, pore size, skin texture and tightness, then the CO2 laser is the right treatment for you.
 Our staff will thoroughly evaluate the state of your skin and the conditions you wish to address before recommending a specific procedure.

-Safety and What to Expect Before and After Your Procedure
+Safety and What to Expect Before and After Treatment in Dallas

 The Acupulse CO2 laser has an exceptional safety record, especially when utilized by skilled, experienced, properly trained operators.
 At North Texas Plastic Surgery, Harvard-trained and board-certified plastic surgeon Dr. Obaid oversees treatments at all times, and all treatments are performed by fully-trained registered nurses.